-While Glima’s foundation lies in unarmed combat, historical weapons played a role in Viking warfare and influenced martial art.
+While Glima’s foundation lies in unarmed combat, historical weapons played a role in Viking warfare and influenced martial arts.
 The Vikings brought their weapon traditions from their respective homelands.
 Swords, with their sharp double-edged blades, axes with bearded edges, spears for thrusting and throwing, and sturdy shields formed a part of the Viking warrior’s arsenal.

 Glima as a Sport.

 Today, Glima has transformed into a celebrated sport that embraces its Viking origins while adapting to modern times.
 As a sport, Glima retains its essence as an unarmed combat form, emphasizing technique, agility, and balance.
-Competitors engage in controlled bouts, showcasing their skill in throws, and strategic manoeuvres.
+Competitors engage in controlled bouts, showcasing their skill in throws, and strategic maneuvers.
 Glima tournaments, championships, and training programs have gained popularity, attracting participants from Iceland and beyond.
 The sport not only promotes physical fitness but also fosters a connection to Iceland’s cultural heritage and the Viking era.

 Glima serves as a reminder of the indomitable spirit and physical prowess of the Viking warriors, preserving their legacy through a living martial art form.
 The incorporation of Glima into modern sports allows participants and spectators to appreciate the historical roots of Iceland and its Viking heritage.
 The dedication to technique, respect for tradition, and the pursuit of physical excellence embody the values upheld by the ancient Vikings.

 Types of Glima.